GI Nutrition Series for Clinicians

 Accreditation Information

-Target Audience: This course is targeted to individuals in GI Fellowship Programs and all clinicians of various disciplines who provide care for patients with gastrointestinal diseases and conditions.
-The goal of this course is to allow the clinician to develop a greater understanding of how and when to use nutrition support in patients with GI diseases, as well as the nutrition intervention required for specific GI diseases.
-An additional goal is to educate gastroenterology trainees about the support available by nutritionists both in and outside their respective institutions.
-This course and all of its parts is designed at the intermediate learning level.
+Specifically, the GI Series is targeted to individuals in GI Fellowship Programs and all members of the healthcare team of various disciplines who provide care for patients with gastrointestinal diseases and conditions.
+The goal is to allow the healthcare team to develop a greater understanding of how and when to use nutrition support in patients with GI diseases, as well as the nutrition intervention required for specific GI diseases.

-Successful Completion: ASPEN provides continuing education credit to physicians, nurses, pharmacists and dietitians who attend in full each session available for credit, and complete the program evaluation via the ASPEN eLearning Center.
 Pharmacists and physicians, please note that ASPEN will upload earned CE credit into the appropriate system within the required timeframe.
 Any credit not claimed by the deadline will not be entered.
 Please provide your correct information when completing your evaluation and claiming your CE credit.
 ASPEN submits only the information that is entered by the pharmacist or physician when credit is claimed and is not responsible for following up to obtain any corrected information to ensure an error-free submission.

 Accreditation Statement